-This is a tract of nonmineral land of five acres that may be located for "mining or milling" uses.
-Its location must be upon vacant and unappropriated public domain.
-It may adjoin a side line of a lode claim, providing the mill site is nonmineral land.
-Should it be located adjacent to the end line of a lode claim, the nonmineral character of the land may be challenged, for the question arises whether or not the vein, on its strike, enters the mill site.
+A mill site may adjoin the boundaries of a mining claim but if adjacent to the end line of a lode claim, proof of nonmineral character may be more difficult as the question arises whether or not the vein, on its strike, enters the mill site.

-Since the area of the mill site is only five acres, it may be that one such claim will not be sufficient for the intended uses.
-Therefore, it may be necessary to apply for more than one mill site claim.
-However, the applicant does not necessarily have the right to one mill site for each mining claim.
+It may be that one mill site will not be sufficient for the intended uses and it may be necessary to locate, use and patent more than one mill site claim.
+However, this does not imply a right to one mill site for each mining claim.